lxdock/lxdock/docs/conf.rst

   image: ubuntu/xenial

 You should note that you can also use "local" container aliases.
-This is not the most common scenario but you can manage your own image aliases and decide to use them with LXD-Nomad.
+This is not the most common scenario but you can manage your own image aliases and decide to use them with LXDock.
 You'll need to use the ``mode: local`` option if you decide to do this (the default ``mode`` is ``pull``).
 For example you could create an image associated with the ``old-ubuntu`` alias using: